 To see how recursion works behind the scenes, let’s walk through each step in the

 Breaking down a recursive function’s invocations like this is fine when we are trying to understand how recursion works in the beginning, but once we have developed an intuition for recursion we should avoid thinking explicitly about the sequence of invocations.
 We should instead focus on the three things we discussed above.

-digits Function’s Performance
+Improving the digits Function’s Performance

-In Elm, it’s more efficient from a performance standpoint to build a list by adding an element to the front using the cons (
+In Elm, it’s more efficient from performance standpoint to build a list by adding an element to the front using the cons (

 ++ operator.
 Let’s say we have a list like this:

 [ 2, 3, 4, 5 ].
 And we want to add